Watch: CNN's Sidner Confronted in Minnesota By Protester with Anti-Media, Profanity-Filled Rant

 [WARNING: ADULT LANGUAGE]

-CNN’s Sara Sidner was confronted by a male protester live at Brooklyn Center, MN on Monday at the second night of protests following Duante Wright’s killing by a police officer.
+CNN’s Sara Sidner was confronted by a male protester live at Brooklyn Center, MN on Monday at the second night of protests following Daunte Wright’s killing by a police officer.

 As Sidner began the live shot discussing the tear gas police deployed, a man said, “Now you can see you’ll be twisting up the story.
 That’s all you’re doing.”